 THE DIAMOND DEVELOPMENT INITIATIVE WAS ESTABLISHED TO IMPROVE THE WORKING CONDITIONS OF ARTISANAL MINERS.

-The Diamond Development Initiative (DDI) aims to find sustainable methods of ensuring that diamonds are mined and distributed for the benefit of local communities and local governments.
-Unlike the more traditional, or formal, mines found in South Africa, Botswana and Namibia, small-scale informal alluvial diamond digging (also known as artisanal diamond digging) is usually undertaken by individuals, families or groups using very basic equipment to extract diamonds.
+The Diamond Development Initiative (DDI) aims to find sustainable methods of ensuring that diamonds are mined.
+And this mined diamond to be distributed for the benefit of local communities and local governments.
+Unlike the more traditional, or formal.
+Mines found in South Africa, Botswana, and Namibia, small-scale informal alluvial diamond digging (also known as artisanal diamond digging).
+This is usually undertaken by individuals, families or groups using very basic equipment to extract diamonds.

-Together with other similar programs such as the Mwadui Community Diamond Partnership, the Peace Diamond Alliance, Diamonds for Development and the Communities and Small Scale Mining project of the World Bank, a real and lasting difference can be made to the approximately one million individuals and their dependents who make their living in the artisanal mining sector.
+Together with other similar programs such as the Mwadui Community Diamond Partnership.
+The Peace Diamond Alliance, Diamonds for Development and the Communities and Small Scale Mining project of the World Bank.
+And the real and the lasting difference can be made to the nearly one million individuals and their dependents who make their living in the artisanal mining sector.

 Diamonds play a significant role in helping to tackle the HIV/AIDS pandemic in southern Africa.
-Revenues from diamonds help to provide necessary counseling, testing, education, treatment programs, clinics and hospices, along with homes and care for children orphaned through this disease.
-Several diamond mining companies were among the first in southern Africa to provide free Anti Retroviral Treatment (ART) to employees and their life partners as part of a comprehensive program outside of medical insurance coverage.
+Revenues from diamonds help to provide necessary counseling, testing, education, treatment programs, clinics, and hospices, along with homes and care for children orphan through this disease.
+Many diamonds mining companies were among the first in southern Africa to provide free Anti Retroviral Treatment (ART) to employees and their life partners as part of a comprehensive program outside of medical insurance coverage.

 - IMF.
 2006.
 Botswana: Staff Report for the 2005 Article IV consultation;